miker83z/ACMEConferences-Django/README.md

 To obtain the event list with a **GET request** the **Curl** command is:

 *curl -H "Content-Type: application/json" -H "Authorization: Token 12cfa6232776a3213193c9a43c1c5ba27c68d5e2" http://localhost:8000/events/*

+## Java ##

+For all request with Java ApacheHTTP the header with token authentication must be set as follow:

+*httpRequest.addHeader("Authorization", "Token 12cfa6232776a3213193c9a43c1c5ba27c68d5e2");*

 # Api resources